Last updated

 Overall, this mattress scored very good on our motion isolation test.

-Douglas Alpine Mattress Availability in Canada
+Alpine Mattress Availability and Sizes in Canada

 What started out as just a single Douglas mattress has grown in popularity so much that they’ve created the Alpine mattress, and it’s available in all standard bed sizes and even RV mattress-in-a-box sizes in Canada.